srisubhashp/11-Scantify-faceDetect-app/README.md

 # Scantify - Face Detect Application
 * Face detect app is a web application that utilizes Clarifai API to indentify any face from an image address.
-* The website was designed using React.
+* The website was designed using React.js.
 * The server was built using Node & Express.js and connected to a PostgreSQL database.
 * The site keeps track of each user's activity to rank the most active users.